lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 - `notify_new_payload(execution_payload, versioned_hashes, parent_beacon_block_root)`: when the execution client gets a new block, it needs to check if the execution payload is valid.
 This method is used to send that payload for verification.
 It may return valid, invalid, or syncing, in the case where the execution client is not yet synced.

 ### Deposit contract

-Aside from sending the latest fork choice updates and payloads for validation, the consensus layer has two more needs regarding execution: tracking the deposit contract and voting on their view of the eth1 chain.

 Each time there's a deposit, a log is included in the execution block that can be read by the consensus layer using the `get_deposit_logs(range)` function for this.